Removing Graffiti From Murals

 This information was requested as follow up to the discussion on protecting murals located at https://www.fineartconservationlab.com/murals/varnishing-a-mural-antigraffiti-measures-protecting-public-art/

-These details are highlighted because their use results in problems that create variable speeds of removal, safety for mural = costs).
-In other words, These variables complicate giving a standardized per sq. ft price for removal of graffiti.
+These details are highlighted because their use results in problems that create variable speeds of removal, safety for the mural = costs).
+In other words, The following variables complicate giving a standardized per sq. ft price for removal of graffiti.

 Types of paint used for graffiti